The abstract cotangent complex and Quillen cohomology of enriched categories: The abstract cotangent complex formalism

 It is often the case that $\M$ is tensored and cotensored over a symmetric monoidal (SM) model category $\bS$.
-In favorable cases (e.g., when $\bS$ is tractable, see~\cite{part1}), the tangent bundle $\T\M$ inherits this structure.
+In favorable cases (e.g., when $\bS$ is tractable, see~\cite[\S 3.2]{part0}), the tangent bundle $\T\M$ inherits this structure.
 This is particularly useful when discussing tangent bundles of functor categories.
 Indeed, if $\I$ is a small $\bS$-enriched category then we may consider the category of $\bS$-enriched functors $\Fun^{\bS}(\I,\M)$ with the projective model structure.
 The tangent bundle of $\Fun^{\bS}(\I,\M)$ can then be identified as follows:

-\begin{pro}[{\cite[Proposition 3.4.1]{part1}}] Let $\M$ be a left proper combinatorial model category.
+\begin{pro}[{\cite[Proposition 2.2.1]{part1}}] Let $\M$ be a left proper combinatorial model category.
 There is a natural equivalence of categories

-identifying the integral model structure on the left with the projective model structure on the right.
+identifying the tangent bundle model structure on the left with the projective model structure on the right.
 Here the left diagonal functor is the tangent projection of $\Fun^{\bS}(\I,\M)$ and the right diagonal functor is given by post-composing with the tangent projection of $\M$. \end{pro}

 \begin{rem} Since the equivalence~\ref{e:tangent} is an equivalence over $\Fun^{\bS}(\I,\M)$, associated to every $\F: \I \lrar \M$ is an equivalence of categories

 where $\Fun^{\bS}_{/\M}(\I,\T\M)$ denotes the category of $\bS$-enriched lifts